uncatcrea/wp-appkit/wp-appkit/readme.txt

 You can display WooCommerce content (ie. products) in your themes as any other WordPress content.
 However, you’ll have to (re)develop functionalities such as cart or checkout.

-= Do you compile applications for me? =
+= Do you compile native applications for me? =

 **No.** You can use PhoneGap Build, an easy to use Adobe’s cloud compilation service or the classic Cordova CLI.

+= Doc you deploy progressive web apps for me? =

+**Yes.** Progressive web apps are not distributed through app stores.
+They are freely available on the web.
+WP-AppKit allows to deploy and update PWA on your site.

-= Do you release applications in app stores for me? =
+= Do you release native applications in app stores for me? =

 **No.** This is something you’ll have to do by yourself when your application is ready and compiled.